 This course for limited radiography students offers laboratory experience to develop competency in performing x-ray examinations of the upper and lower extremities, shoulder girdle, pelvic girdle, chest, and abdomen.
 Attention is also directed toward the organization of the radiology department examination priorities, patient preparation, processing and archiving of x-ray images, etc. A combination of lecture, demonstration, and laboratory simulation are utilized to prepare students to perform these x-ray examinations.
-Must be taken and successfully completed with LMR200.
+Prerequisites: None

-LMR300 Radiographic Positioning II
+LMR300 Radiographic Positioning II Lab